IBM-Bluemix-Docs/certificate-manager/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.cloudcerts_short}}
 {: #data-storage}

 When you work with the {{site.data.keyword.cloudcerts_short}} service, your data is encrypted at rest with [envelope encryption](#x9860393){: term}.
 The service generates 256-bit data encryption keys for your instance that are used to encrypt your certificates, private keys, and intermediate certificate chains before they are stored in the service database.
-To protect the data keys, the service encrypts them with a root key that is managed in a key management service and backed by FIPS-valided, cryptographic hardware.
+To protect the data keys, the service encrypts them with a root key that is managed in a key management service and backed by FIPS-validated, cryptographic hardware.
 At no time are your certificates available in clear text while they are stored in the service.

 {{site.data.keyword.cloudcerts_short}} also uses the following security mechanisms to protect your data in transit.